 Q?
 Matthew 5: 29-30 Sondergut (Mark 9: 43-48/Matthew 18: 8-9)

-Commentary: A saying explaining very graphically (probably too graphic for the author of Luke) how important it is to struggle hard to control the senses and the body in order to be able to follow the spiritual path.
+Commentary: A saying explaining very graphically (probably too graphic for the author of Luke) how important it is to struggle hard to control the senses and the body in order to be able to follow the spiritual path towards the Rule of God.

 Q 12: 58 / Luke 12: 58 = Matthew 5: 25